octobercms/docs/cms-pages.md

 - *url* - the page URL (required)
 - *layout* - the page layout, optional.
 If specified, should contain the name of the layout file, without extension.
 For example: "default".
-- *description* - the page description for the back-end interface
+- *description* - the page description for the back-end interface (optional)

 Simplest page example: